Lower Myra Falls – Table of Contents

 Lower Myra Falls Hike Intro

-Lower Myra Falls, in Strathcona Provincial Park, is a short hike which leads to a beautiful waterfall.
+Lower Myra Falls, in Strathcona-Westmin Provincial Park, is a short hike which leads to a beautiful waterfall.
 Lower Myra Falls has upper and lower viewing areas.

 Located at the southern tip of Buttle Lake, Lower Myra Falls is remote but well worth the stop for anyone visiting or camping in Strathcona Park.

 Shorter and easier to hike than nearby Upper Myra Falls, Lower Myra Falls is kid-friendly and makes for a terrific family outing.